gregdusek/Project-1/project-worksheet.md

 #### MVP (examples)

-- Add game player stats to the dom
+- Base game works in the browser.
 - Render html on the page
 - Allow user to choose player
 - Restart the game when the user loses